allenai/aristo-leaderboard/eqasc/README.md

 ## Example usage

-To evaluate your prediction file (located in this repo in data/dummy_predictions_dev.jsonl) against the test dataset, run this and look at the scores in the file /tmp/metrics.json:
+To evaluate your prediction file (located at /tmp/my_predictions_test.jsonl) against the test dataset, run this and look at the scores in the file /tmp/metrics.json:

 ```